 Can I Hire an RV Transport Service?

-Yes, hiring an RV transport service is a popular option.
-RV transport companies also help move the RV from the manufacturer to a local dealership.
+Yes, you can hire an RV transport service to move your RV from one location to another.
+Generally, RV transport companies help move RVs from the manufacturer to a local dealership.
 However, there are many more scenarios where RV transport could be helpful.

 When you buy an RV from a dealer, they might use this service to deliver it to you.
-RV transporters are also frequently used by individuals who don’t own a truck for towing, experience an emergency, or just aren’t comfortable towing.
-As long as there’s a need and you’re willing to pay, you can find a transporter for your job.
+RV transporters are also frequently used by individuals who don’t own a truck, experience an emergency, or just aren’t comfortable towing.
+As long as there’s a need and you’re willing to pay, you can find a transporter to tow your rig.

 How Much Does RV Transport Cost?

-The cost to transport an RV will depend on the trip distance.
+The cost of transporting an RV will depend on the trip distance and type of RV.
+Prices typically range between $1.00 and $4.00 per mile.
 The average cost to transport an RV fewer than 100 miles is $3.32 per mile.
 However, for trips under 1,000 miles, the price is $1.05 per mile.

 While this service might seem expensive, when you factor in the time to drive to and from the location and the fuel savings, it can be worth it for the convenience.